Creating the Back-end.

 Configuration.

-open the web.xml file in the Configuration folder of the project, select Pages, and then change the Welcome File(s) to be RegCars.html.
+The last thing to do is to change the welcome file name so open the web.xml file in the Configuration folder of the project, select Pages, and then change the Welcome File(s) to be RegCars.html.

 <?xml version="1.0" encoding="UTF-8"?>